dylanaraps/neofetch/Readme.md

---winman string/cmd    Manually set the window manager --cpu string/cmd       Manually set the cpu name --memory string/cmd    Manually set the memory
---speed string/cmd     Manually set the cpu speed --speed_type           Change the type of cpu speed to get
+--winman string/cmd    Manually set the window manager --cpu string/cmd       Manually set the cpu name --memory string/cmd    Manually set the memory --speed_type           Change the type of cpu speed to get
                        Possible values: current, min, max --song string/cmd      Manually set the current song

 Text Colors:
---colors 1 2 3 4       Change the color of text
+--colors 1 2 3 4 5      Change the color of text
-                       (title, subtitle, colon, info) --titlecol num         Change the color of the title --subtitlecol num      Change the color of the subtitle --coloncol num         Change the color of the colons --infocol num          Change the color of the info
+                       (title, subtitle, colon, info) --title_color num      Change the color of the title --subtitle_color num   Change the color of the subtitle --colon_color num      Change the color of the colons --underline_color num  Change the color of the underline --info_color num       Change the color of the info

 Text Formatting:
 --underline on/off     Enable/Disable title underline
---underline_char char  Character to use when underlineing title --linewrap on/off      Enable/Disable line wrapping --bold on/off          Enable/Disable bold text
+--underline_char char  Character to use when underlineing title --line_wrap on/off     Enable/Disable line wrapping
+--bold on/off          Enable/Disable bold text

 Color Blocks:
+--color_blocks on/off  Enable/Disable the color blocks
+--block_range start end --v
---printcols start end  Range of colors to print as blocks --blockwidth num       Width of color blocks --color_blocks on/off  Enable/Disable the color blocks
+                        Range of colors to print as blocks --block_width num       Width of color blocks

 Image:
 --image                Image to display with the script
                        The image gets priority over other
                        images: (wallpaper, \$img)

---fontwidth            Used to automatically size the image --size px              Change the size of the image --smart_crop on/off    Smart crop images with plain color backgrounds --smart_crop_mode      Which mode to use with smart crop
+--font_width px        Used to automatically size the image --split_size num       Width of img/text splits
+                       A value of 2 makes each split half the terminal width and etc
+--crop_mode            Which crop mode to use
-                       Takes the values: fit, fill --img_auto on/off      Enable/Disable automatic i mage sizing --cropoffset value     Change the crop offset.
-Possible values: northwest, north, northeast, west, center
+                       Takes the values: normal, fit, fill --crop_offset value    Change the crop offset for crop_mode normal.
-                       east, southwest, south, southeast --padding num          How many spaces to pad the text to the right
+                       Possible values: northwest, north, northeast,
---xoffset px           How close the image will be
-                       to the left edge of the window --yoffset px           How close the image will be to the top edge of the window
+                       west, center, east, southwest, south, southeast --xoffset px           How close the image will be to the left edge of the window --yoffset px           How close the image will be to the top edge of the window

---gap num              Gap between image and text right side --images on/off        Enable/Disable all images" --wall on/off          Enable/Disable the wallpaper function
+--gap num              Gap between image and text right side --images on/off        Enable/Disable all images --wall on/off          Enable/Disable the wallpaper function
                        and fallback to \$img
 --clean                Remove all cropped images